Fruchix/star/README.md

 `[star]` should be the name of a starred directory (one that is listed using "star list").

+> Also updates the last accessed time (used to sort stars when listing them).
 ---
 ```
 star remove <star> [star] [star] [...]